stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 our map and compass prescribed as an approach to the more northerly tunnel-mouth, and we were glad to find that a bridgeless thoroughfare on the ground and basement levels seemed open.
-The tunnel, according to the chart, ought to start from the basement of a large pyramidal structure which we seemed vaguely to recall from our a&euml;rial survey as remarkably well preserved.
+The tunnel, according to the chart, ought to start from the basement of a large pyramidal structure which we seemed vaguely to recall from our aërial survey as remarkably well preserved.
 Along our path the single torch shewed a customary profusion of carvings, but we did not pause to examine any of these.